-Welcome! – Public Relations is a fun and exciting role where you get to try different forms of media and communication to promote your club.
-Here are some tips to get you started.
+Public Relations is a fun and exciting role where you get to try different forms of media and communication to promote your club.
+Here are some tips and resources to get you started.

 Maintaining an up-to-date website is key to attracting new members.

-- EZ Speak – This online tool allows Toastmasters clubs to automate their meeting planning and track and support members’ educational development. https://easy-speak.org/portal.php
+- Easy-Speak – This online tool allows Toastmasters clubs to automate their meeting planning and track and support members’ educational development.
+Click here for more information about Easy-Speak.

 Brief text descriptions enhance collages of quality photos that provide a summary of each event/meeting.
 A mix of posed and action photos are used to give the viewer a sense of the club members, culture and activities.